liquibase/liquibase-data/beta/session-1.md

 Think of this step as your `git init` for the versioned database.
 The following command will start a PostgreSQL Docker container and allow Liquibase Data to manage versions for the container.

 > Your repository name can be anything you would like.
-We are going to use `myreps`.
+We are going to use `myrepos`.
 Feel free to change that to whatever you would like!

 Execute this command: